robtweed/node-mdbm/README.md

 	   If the specified node exists, has lower-level subscripts has a data value, results.dataStatus = 11 and results.value = the value of the node
 	   If the specified node exists, has no lower-level subscripts and has a data value, results.dataStatus = 1 and results.value = the value of the node

-- mdbm.setJSON(globalName, subscripts, json, deleteBeforeSave, function(error, results) {});
+- mdbm.setJSON(GlobalName, subscripts, json, deleteBeforeSave, function(error, results) {});

-    Maps the specified JSON object and saves it into a Mumps global node.
-The JSON object can be saved into the top node of a Mumps global, or merged under a specified subscript level within a Mumps global.
-Optionally you can clear down any existing data at the specified global node.
-The default is the new JSON object gets merged with existing data in the global.
+    Maps the specified JSON object and saves it into a Global node.
+The JSON object can be saved into the top node of a Global, or merged under a specified subscript level within a Global.
+Optionally you can clear down any existing data at the specified Global node.
+The default is the new JSON object gets merged with existing data in the Global.

-	globalName = name of Mumps global (literal)
+	GlobalName = name of Global (literal)
-	subscripts = optional array specifying the subscripts ('' if JSON to be stored at top level of global) eg ["a","b","c"]
+	subscripts = optional array specifying the subscripts ('' if JSON to be stored at top level of Global) eg ["a","b","c"]
 	json = the JSON object to be saved (object literal)
 	deleteBeforeSave = true|false (default = false)